CPC (Cooperation with the Professional Community)

 To let your name stand for an appointed position please see: Elections Page

-The following pdf documents are available for download from the Cooperation with the Professional Community (C.P.C.)
-Committees page on A.A.’s World Services Website
+The following pdf documents are available for download from the Cooperation with the Professional Community (CPC) page on AA’s World Services Website

 - Information on Alcoholics Anonymous